pauldwolfe/paperrockscissors/README.md

 If you wish to run  or test this project make sure to have the latest version of Go installed. https://go.dev/doc/install for more information.

-Once you have golang installed and correctly configured, open a terminal/console in the root of the project and type `go run .` this will fire up the project.
+Once you have Go installed and correctly configured, open a terminal/console in the root of the project and type `go run .` this will fire up the project.

 To run the tests make sure in your terminal/console you are in the tests folder and type `go test . -v`

 ## The algorithm for calculating the winner
 To calculate the winner which seems to follow a pattern this algorithm is used `winner := (3 + answer1 - answer2) % 3`
-the logic is as follow:
+the logic is as follow: <br>
-    Rock=1, Paper=2, Scissors=3
+    Rock=1, Paper=2, Scissors=3 <br>
-	  if 1 answer1 wins,
+	  if 1 answer1 wins <br>
-	  if 2 answer2 wins
+	  if 2 answer2 wins <br>
-	  if 0 tie
+	  if 0 tie <br>
-	  the +3 in the beginning is to prevent a negative value
+	  The +3 in the beginning is to prevent a negative value

 You can skip this next part if you already know Go.